a11ywatch/react-reader/README.md

 ## react-reader-view

-Load any url into clean plain text for reading.
-Strip away the noise.
+Load any url into clean plain text for reading

 Main Feature: